jilxlisathompson/multinational-retail-data-centralisation367-a/SQLQueries.md

 ORDER BY store_count DESC
 LIMIT 3;
 ```
+- use ARRAY_AGG to group data in a structured list

 ### RESULT of QUERY
 ![image](https://github.com/user-attachments/assets/c87e0170-8f0c-4087-a125-54a29e63f106)

 ## TASK 2: Which locations currently have the most stores.
-Query to get locations with the most stores
+- Query to get locations with the most stores

 ``` SELECT locality, COUNT(*) AS store_count
 FROM dim_store_details
 GROUP BY locality